 I’m not showing his roommate’s side because I want to give him his privacy.
 Not everyone likes being showcased on a blog, right?

-Here is a full list of things we purchased for his dorm room:
+Full list of things we purchased for his White Hall Temple University dorm room

 - fitted sheet